During which phase of meiosis does crossing over occur? | Channels for Pearson+

 1

-Understand the process of meiosis, which is a type of cell division that reduces the chromosome number by half, creating four haploid cells.
-It consists of two stages: Meiosis I and Meiosis II.
+Learn about the phases of meiosis I: Prophase I, Metaphase I, Anaphase I, and Telophase I. Each phase has distinct events that contribute to genetic diversity and reduction of chromosome number.

-Learn about Prophase I, the first phase of Meiosis I, where homologous chromosomes pair up in a process called synapsis, forming tetrads.
+Focus on Prophase I, where homologous chromosomes pair up in a process called synapsis.
+This pairing forms structures known as tetrads, which are crucial for genetic recombination.

-Recognize that during Prophase I, crossing over occurs.
-This is when non-sister chromatids of homologous chromosomes exchange genetic material, increasing genetic diversity.
+Recognize that crossing over occurs during Prophase I. This is when non-sister chromatids of homologous chromosomes exchange genetic material, leading to new combinations of alleles.

-Differentiate Prophase I from other phases of Meiosis I, such as Metaphase I, Anaphase I, and Telophase I, which do not involve crossing over.

-Remember that crossing over is a key event in Prophase I, contributing to genetic variation in gametes, which is crucial for evolution and adaptation.
+Understand the significance of crossing over, as it increases genetic variation in gametes, which is essential for evolution and adaptation in populations.

 Watch next